cloudogu/gitops-build-lib/README.md

 # gitops-build-lib

-Jenkins pipeline shared library for automating deployments via GitOps.
+Jenkins® pipeline shared library for automating deployments via GitOps.
 Take a look at [cloudogu/k8s-gitops-playground](https://github.com/cloudogu/k8s-gitops-playground) to see a fully working example bundled with the complete infrastructure for a gitops deep dive.
 See also our [blog post](https://cloudogu.com/en/blog/ciops-vs-gitops_en) that describes the challenges leading to this